iamganeshagrawal/go-crud-api-assignment/Readme.md

-# Rest API Demo App
+# Go CRUD Rest API Demo App

 This is a simple CRUD application for employees data.
 Written in Golang with in-memory data store (database).